 The White Tower in Thessaloniki built atop ruins of Byzantine fortification

 After the Ottoman Empire invaded and seized control of the city in 1430, the existing tower was built on top of the old Byzantine structure.
-It connected with the city’s defensive walls, which were unfortunately mostly destroyed in 1866.
+It was connected to the city’s defensive walls, most of which were unfortunately destroyed in 1866.

 Throughout its Ottoman history, the White Tower was called “the Tower of Blood” or “the Red Tower” because of its reputation as a prison in which many were brutally tortured.